Home / For Commissioners

 Collaboration with statutory services

-Working closely with Community Mental Health Teams, NHS Trusts, ICBs, and care co-ordinators.
-We attend MDT care reviews under the Community Mental Health Framework, share digital records with consent, and contribute to clinical decision-making rather than waiting to be told.
+Working closely with Community Mental Health Teams, NHS Trusts, ICBs, and care co ordinators.
+We attend MDT care reviews under the Community Mental Health Framework, share digital records with consent, and contribute to support decisions rather than waiting to be told.

 Strong community relationships